dataiku/solutions-contrib/README.md

    `cd && cd .dataiku && touch config.json`

-   Put the following configuration in your config.json replace the api_key value with a generated personal API key in Dataiku and put the url instance your projects are running on (exple : https://industry-solutions-design.industries.dataiku-dss.io/)
+   Put the following configuration in your config.json replace the api_key value with a generated personal API key in Dataiku (Procedure: https://doc.dataiku.com/dss/latest/publicapi/keys.html and use the secret as the value) and put the url instance your projects are running on (exple : https://industry-solutions-design.industries.dataiku-dss.io/)

    ```